-Optimising bacteriophage amplification – as featured in Capsid and Tail
+Optimising bacteriophage amplification as seen in Capsid and Tail

 Using flasks for phage amplification

 At research level, amplification of phages in laboratories is commonly carried out in Erlenmeyer flasks, with air being pumped into the media using a pipette as shown in the diagram.
 The flask is then transferred to an incubator for temperature control.
 While this technique produces phage product, there are inherent drawbacks to the method which contribute to low and inconsistent PFU/ml results.

 - Lack of control due to empiric nature of the flask.

 - Inability to control temperature effectively in the incubator.

 - Inability to control gas flow at optimum rate.

 - Significant downtime between each experiment with cleaning and sterilisation required.